 Non-probability sampling is generally easier and cheaper to conduct, but it also has a higher risk of sampling bias than probability sampling.
 That’s because the sample selection process is based on the subjective judgment of the researcher, rather than randomization.
 Plus, the sample size and the end results don’t necessarily have to represent the entire population.

 So what are the steps involved in probability sampling?
 It’s not actually that complicated, but you will need to have clear goals and interests for your study.
 Pre-planning, and having a thorough understanding of what kind of results you hope to attain, will be extremely helpful when you need to narrow down how you plan to build your sample and why.

 Think through all the people that you’re interested in hearing from, but also be aware of anyone who should be deliberately excluded.

 Ideally, your frame should include all members of your population of interest (and no one who is not in your population of interest).

 Do you want clusters and strata?
 Do you want all sample members to have equal probabilities of selection?
 Think about what makes sense for your area of study, your population members, and your resources.

 Depending on the population you’re trying to survey, you might have a hard time finding an appropriate sample frame.
-Even if you have a good frame, deciding on the best selection strategy will force you to make trade-offs between cost, representation, quality, and timeliness.
+Even if you have a good frame, deciding on the best selection strategy may force you to make trade-offs between cost, representation, quality, and timeliness.